Egezenn/first-projects/README.md

 # first-projects
-Projects I made while learning python.
+Projects I made while learning.

 Some of it could be improved, if I feel like it, I might.